magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 suffering, its cause, its cessation and the way leading to that cessation – people are stuck right here.
 If people are to overcome their doubts, it’s right at this point.
-Seeing that these things are simply and or corporeality and mentality, it becomes obvious that they are not a being, a person, an ‘us’, or a ‘them’.
+Seeing that these things are simply *rūpa* and *nāma,* or corporeality and mentality, it becomes obvious that they are not a being, a person, an ‘us’, or a ‘them’.
 They simply follow the laws of nature.

 Our practice is to know things in this way.
 We don’t have the power to really control these things, we aren’t really their owners.
 Trying to